 FLUE POLICY 1.15-i: The Town shall not accept a building permit application, nor issue a building permit, for new or additional residential units, unless the applicant presents evidence from Broward County that the impact of the proposed development on public educational sites and facilities has been mitigated by payment of school impact fees, based on the fee schedule and accompanying provisions of the Broward County Land Development Code.
-Alternative methods of mitigation for school impacts may only be approved via a recorded agreement among the property owner(s), Broward County, and/or the applicable local government(s) and the School Board of Broward County. {BCLUP Policy 8.07.02}
+Alternative methods of mitigation for school impacts may only be approved via a recorded agreement among the property owner(s), Broward County, and/or the applicable local government(s) and the School Board of Broward County.

-FLUE POLICY 1.15-j: The Town shall not accept a building permit application, nor issue a building permit, unless the applicant presents a Transportation Concurrency Satisfaction Certificate evidence from Broward County, demonstrating either that the impact of the proposed development satisfies on the regional transportation network concurrency requirement has been mitigated by payment of road impact fees or transit impact fees, based on the appropriate provisions of the Broward County Land Development Code, or that no such payment is due.
+FLUE POLICY 1.15-j: The Town shall not accept a building permit application, nor issue a building permit, unless the applicant presents evidence from Broward County either that the impact of the proposed development on the regional transportation network has been mitigated by payment of road impact fees or transit impact fees, based on the appropriate provisions of the Broward County Land Development Code, or that no such payment is due.
 The County Commission may adopt land development regulations which exempt from this requirement categories of building permits that clearly do not create additional transportation impacts. {BCLUP Policy 12.01.10}